asymmetricia/mapbot/README.md

 username.
 In public channels, you'll interact with mapbot my starting messages with `@<bot name>`, so pick something easy to type.

+Under the "Interactive Components" tab, enable Interactive Components and provide an action URL of `https://<hostname>/action`.

 # Major Features

 ## Model